 How Age of Union Is Helping

-For 35 years, Nature Seekers has accomplished tremendous in shifting the mentality of the community to protect the Leatherback turtles; however, climate change is a threat that keeps them at risk of extinction.
+For 35 years, Nature Seekers has made tremendous progress in shifting the culture of the Matura, Trinidad community to protect leatherback turtles; however, climate change is a threat that keeps them at risk of extinction.
 To tackle the issue, Age of Union has pledged USD$1.5 million over 5 years to Nature Seekers, helping the organization elaborate strategies to:

 - Patrol and protect the nesting site throughout the annual season to maintain or increase the survival rates of both adult and hatchling leatherback turtles.